Ecology field trip: Kioloa

 They will be guided in their work in the field by the teaching team.

-Students taking this course will catch and handle invertebrates.
+Students taking this course may catch and handle invertebrates.
 Please talk to the convenor at the start of semester if you think this might be an issue for you.